 Digital channels boosted the frequency of exposure and geotargeting drove day-of activation attendance, where thousands of residents lined up to participate over several weeks.

-The campaign prioritized Latinx and Asian audiences, as research revealed they are less engaged around reuse.
+The campaign prioritized Latinx and Chinese-speaking audiences, as research revealed they are less engaged around reuse.

 We created a website that featured a reuse pledge, educated about reusables and inspired people to attend pop-up events throughout San Francisco.
 Visit site.